 When to Reach Out

 You don’t need to be in crisis to start therapy for depression.
-In fact, the best time to start is before you are.
-If you’ve been feeling persistently low, flat, or exhausted for more than a few weeks — even if you’re managing — that’s enough reason to have a conversation.
+In fact, the best time to start is before you get there.
+If you’ve been feeling persistently low, flat, or exhausted for more than a few weeks, even if you’re managing, that’s reason enough to have a conversation.
 A free 15-minute consultation is a no-commitment way to talk through what’s going on and see whether therapy might help.

 You don’t have to be certain it’s depression.
 You just have to notice that something feels off and be willing to explore it.